 And here is what the top looked like before:

 Yikes!
 I’m remembering why I was hesitant to pay almost $80 for it now.
 I decided to sand the top down and restain it.
 I love this method for removing stain without sanding, but the rings in this were so deep that it needed a good sanding.
 After sanding, I used this wood conditioner by Minwax to prep the old dry wood:

 This helps the wood to take the new stain more evenly.
 I used Minwax Polyshades in Espressso to stain the top because I had it left over from my dining room table.
 It is not my preferred way to stain…I’d rather use a separate stain and poly.
-I think the finish just looks better.
+I think the finish just looks better, but it is easy!